-Increasing WASH inclusion and social accountability
+Increasing inclusion and social accountability in WASH service delivery

 In many countries, there are still gaping disparities in access to adequate WASH services.
 To help address that, we build processes that hold governments and WASH service providers to account.
 We also work with communities seeking to advocate better access to WASH services.
 In Brazil, for example, we’re supporting communities in low-income urban areas through rights-based approaches – sharing our knowledge and expertise so they then feel better able to advocate access to the services they need.